 The nursing program includes nursing courses, general education courses and clinical experiences.
-These experiences are in a variety of health care settings in acute, sub-acute, and long term care with community-based experiences under the supervision of nursing faculty.
-In addition, students practice nursing intervention skills in the fully-equipped college laboratory.
+These experiences are in a variety of health care settings in acute, sub-acute, and long -term care with community-based experiences under the supervision of nursing faculty.
+In addition, students practice nursing intervention skills in the nursing simulation laboratory.
 Evening and day sections are available.